-Instructor: Prof. Eloisa Morra eloisa.morra@utoronto.ca
+Instructor: Prof. Elizabeth Legge eliz.legge@utoronto.ca

-This course follows Italian art within the history of European and international modernism, from the First Futurist Manifesto in 1909 rejecting the "eternal and futile worship of the past," through the problematic modernity of Italian Fascism and Informalism, the witty Arte Povera works made with unexpected things, and the postmodern "transavantgarde" painters of the 1980's who wanted to put together "a past removed from the rhetoric of the great traditions".
+This course follows Italian art within the history of European and international modernism, from the First Futurist Manifesto in 1909 rejecting the "eternal and futile worship of the past," through the problematic modernity of Italian Fascism, the witty Arte Povera works made with unexpected things, the postmodern "transavantgarde" painters of the 1980's who wanted to put together "a past removed from the rhetoric of the great traditions," up to the controversial and parodic art of Maurizio Cattelan (whose real banana duct-taped to a wall just sold in November 2024 for \$6.2 million).
 All of these artists and movements work with, and sometimes play with, expectations created by the weight of Classical Antiquity and Italy's Renaissance past.

 We take field trips to the spectacular collections of Italian and international modern and contemporary art.
 These offer a rich context for this exploration of the dynamic Italy of the past hundred years.
+(Locations of field trips to be confirmed).